Electricity Distribution in the Southern Zone

 Percentage (%) of Electricity Distribution Losses

 This chart illustrates the distribution losses (both commercial and technical) as a percentage of the total energy purchased by ECG.
-In 2023, the percentage of distribution losses was recorded at 26.9%, which represents a slight decrease from the 30.6% loss observed in 2022.
-Despite this reduction, the losses remain higher than those recorded in earlier years, such as 2015, when they stood at 22.7%.
-The data highlights ongoing fluctuations in the percentage of distribution losses over the years.
+In 2024, distribution losses rose to 32.0%, up from 26.9% in 2023, reversing the downward trend observed the previous year.
+This increase also marks a significant rise compared to the 30.6% loss recorded in 2022, and is notably higher than earlier years such as 2015, when losses stood at 22.7%.
+The data reflects ongoing challenges and fluctuations in managing distribution losses over time.

 ECG's Average Electricity Interruption Frequency